Klipper3d/klipper/docs/Slicers.md

 ## Set the G-Code flavor to Marlin

 Many slicers have an option to configure the "G-Code flavor".
 The default is frequently "Marlin" and that works well with Klipper.
+Note that some slicers that make optimisations for Marlin 2 may work better with the "Marlin (legacy)" option.
 The "Smoothieware" setting also works well with Klipper.

 ## Klipper gcode_macro